You’d think once your WooCommerce products are uploaded to Google Shopping, the hard part is done.

 Here are a couple of unique tactics you can follow that can help you stand out in Google Merchant Center Optimization.

-• Be Consistent: Keep your image style consistent across all products.
-This creates a professional look and improves your shopping feed optimization.
+- Be Consistent: Keep your image style consistent across all products.
+This creates a professional look and improves your Google feed optimization.

 Things to avoid when optimizing product images: